 Poor posture–hunching, sunken shoulders, and a slumped back–can have a dramatic effect on your muscles and ligaments.
 It can lead to injuries of the knees, heels, feet, back, and even difficulty with breathing and digestion.
 Bad posture is typically caused by–and exacerbated by–an imbalance in your muscles in strength and tension, and the muscles in your feet play a critical role.
 For example, tight calf muscles paired with weak plantar fascia can wreak havoc on your gait and foot posture (the alignment of the foot itself).
 This poor posture is a vicious cycle, causing the body (which naturally leans slightly forward) to tilt further forward or backward, adding additional strain to your feet and heels, and making plantar fasciitis–and posture–worse.

-Correcting Posture From the Feet Up
+Orthotics Help Correct Posture From the Feet Up

 When it comes to posture and plantar fasciitis, it’s possible to improve your posture from the feet up by taking measures to improve foot alignment, correct your gait, and allow the body to align normally without increasing or causing pain to your feet and heels.
 Using low-cost, effective heel seats that slip right into your shoes (and don’t carry the expense or weight of orthotic shoes) is one of the best ways to improve posture.
 Slip-in heel seats cushion the heel, reduce or eliminate pain, and allow you to put weight on your feet comfortably without adopting an altered gait.